-These molecular methods leverage the unique physics of fluidics and chemistry at the micrometer length-scales.
-Such compartmentalization, spatio-temporal analysis, and eletrokinetic concentration/separation methodologies are now being applied to query heterogeneity, alter microenvironments, and in bio-patterning.
+These molecular methods leverage the unique physics of fluidics and chemistry at the micrometer length scales.
+Such compartmentalization, spatio-temporal analysis, and electrokinetic concentration/separation methodologies are now being applied to query heterogeneity, to alter microenvironments, and to perform bio-patterning.

-He has authored and co-authored 44 journal publications, 4 book chapters, 1 book (edited), 60+ conference proceedings/abstract, and 30+ patents.
+He has authored and co-authored 45 peer-reviewed journal publications, 4 book chapters, 1 book (edited), 60+ conference proceedings and abstracts and 30+ patents.

-Prior to joining IBM: He was a postdoctoral fellow at the Microfluidics Laboratory in the Department of Mechanical Engineering, Stanford University and at the Stanford Medical School, USA.
-He received both his Ph.D and M.Eng from the University of Alberta, Canada for work done in the Depts. of Electrical Engineering and Experimental Oncology (Cross Cancer Institute).
-Prior to his doctoral studies, he was as a hardware design engineer working on the design of fault tolerant optical communication networks.
+Govind Kaigala was a postdoctoral fellow at the Microfluidics Laboratory in the Department of Mechanical Engineering, Stanford University, and at the Stanford Medical School, USA.
+He received both his Ph.D. and M.Eng. degrees from the University of Alberta, Canada, for work done in the Depts. of Electrical Engineering and Experimental Oncology (Cross Cancer Institute).
+Prior to his doctoral studies, he was a hardware design engineer working on the design of fault-tolerant optical communication networks.

 |EU ERC Project||Systems X Project||